BenjaminBush/research/README.md

 All latencies and corresponding analysis are located in the `results` folder

-Please visit each of these folders and see their README for more information.
+*Please visit each of these folders and see their README for more information.
 We will provide brief overviews for the folders not listed above.
-Note that the following folders are either no longer useful to this experiment, or only contain helper code.
+Note that the following folders are either no longer useful to this experiment, or only contain helper code.*

+## Other Files/Folders

 ### images
 Stores images that are helpful visualiziations of the neural net/system architecture